 Did You Know?

-In the study when her uncle and Mary are reading and he in shown in close-up, Holman' book is clearly opened to first few pages.
+In the study, when Mary and her uncle are reading, he is shown in close-up.
+Holman's book is clearly opened to first few pages.
 In the following medium shot, the book is open to the last third.
 See more

 [the princess is asleep in his arms

 Boy, are you lucky I was raised right.
 Or was I?
 Yeah, I guess I was.